University of Pittsburgh School of Social Work: History

 The 1970s was another period of rapid growth in enrollment and major curricular developments.
 In 1973, the school abandoned the traditional social casework, social group work, community organization framework and adopted an integrated academic paradigm.
 This new design identified four major areas (concentrations) of study: Children, Youth and Families; Health and Mental Health; Poverty and Associated Problems; and Juvenile and Criminal Justice.
 Within each of these, students also selected a specialization from among Interpersonal Skills; Organization and Planning; Administration and Policy; and Research.

 In 1969, a commission chaired by University of Pittsburgh Professor Erma Myerson and financed by The Heinz Endowments of Pittsburgh completed a study of the future of undergraduate social work education for the Council on Social Work.
 The report of this commission paved the way for accredited undergraduate social work education.
-However, it was not until 1973 that the University of Pittsburgh launched its own bachelor's program in social work.
+In 1973, the University of Pittsburgh launched its own bachelor's program in social work.

-Expansion of curriculum, enrollment, faculty, research and publications characterized the next 25 to 30 years.
-Child welfare, mental health and gerontology were the beneficiaries of extensive external support and extended their reach statewide, nationally and internationally.

-In the decade beginning about 2001, a major investment was made in the development of a university Center on Race and Social Problems in the school.
+In 2001, a major investment was made in the development of a university Center on Race and Social Problems in the school.
 This center was created to foster multidisciplinary research on race related social issues, mentor scholars whose research focuses on race as a defining social problem in America, and to disseminate race related knowledge.
 The center focuses on race related social problems in criminal justice, economic disparities, educational disparities, health, interracial group relations, mental health, and youth families and the elderly.
 As parts of its work, the center publishes the professional Journal Race and Social Problems.